 Education can win in Nigeria a couple of ways; more quality schools with libraries, books and classroom facilities and trains more teachers.
 But getting more children into classrooms and in front of books isn’t the only answer.

-Gorillas are in danger… More than half of the world’s endagered mountain gorillas live in the Virunga Mountains on the border of Democratic Republic of Congo, Rwanda and Uganda.
+Gorilla in trouble… More than half of the world’s endagered mountain gorillas live in the Virunga Mountains on the border of Democratic Republic of Congo, Rwanda and Uganda.
 The rest live in the Bwindi Impenetrable National Park in Uganda.
-There are only 880 left.
-There are two different species.
-The Western Gorilla and the Eastern Gorilla live…… Continue reading Gorilla In Trouble
+There were only 880 left in 2018.
+Thankfully with a lot of work, this is changing slowly.
+According to…… Continue reading Gorilla In Trouble

 Why would anyone buy elephant tusks or rhino horns if it means that animals have to die?
 Millie Kerr explains the how and why poaching.